 Continued technical progress and expanded emphasis on fire prevention, fire safety and pre-fire planning have created increased demands for skilled fire service personnel.
 The Fire Science curriculum is designed to serve the needs of Philadelphia firefighters and volunteer firefighters desiring to progress in expertise, skill and rank.
 Philadelphia firefighters who earn the A.A.S.
 Degree in Fire Science receive an additional half point on all Philadelphia Fire Department promotional examinations.
 The Fire Science Curriculum also serves students interested in becoming fire safety professionals.
 They may work in pre-fire planning or as fire code enforcement officers, building inspectors, fire protection technicians and designers, fire prevention equipment sales representatives or technical experts, and fire safety officials or risk managers for businesses, school districts and government agencies.

 Program course offerings accommodate diverse schedules.
 The program has a dual admissions agreement with Holy Family University that allows our students desiring to continue their studies in fire science to transfer all of their credits there with guaranteed junior standing.

 Upon completion of this program graduates will be able to:

-- Articulate the requirements for fire detection and suppression systems in various types of buildings.
+- Explain the various requirements for fire detection and suppression systems in differing types of occupancies and structures.

 - Prepare a pre-fire plan for a building using computer-assisted design software to draw floor and site plans.

-- Articulate their understanding of the scientific approach to fire investigation as well as the important role that fire investigation and fire prevention programs play in reducing a community’s risk of fire.
+- Apply the principles of the scientific approach to fire investigation and explain the important role that fire investigation and fire prevention programs play in reducing a community’s risk of fire.

 Program Entry Requirements: